-The analyzer's built-in synthesized source produces a swept RF signal or CW (continuous wave) signal in the range of 300 kHz to 3.0 GHz.
-The HP 8753D Option 006 is able to generate signals from 30 kHz to 6 GHz.
+The analyzer's built-in synthesized source produces a swept RF signal or CW (continuous wave) signal in the range of 30 kHz to 3.0 GHz.
+The HP 8753E Option 006 is able to generate signals up to 6 GHz.
 The RF output power is leveled by an internal ALC (automatic leveling control) circuit.
 To achieve frequency accuracy and phase measuring capability, the analyzer is phase locked to a highly stable crystal oscillator.
 For this purpose, a portion of the transmitted signal is routed to the R channel input of the receiver, where it is sampled by the phase detection loop and fed back to the source.
+Some portion of the RF source signal must always be sent to the R channel input.
+The level must be between 0 dB and -35 dBm.